globalbioticinteractions/globalbioticinteractions.github.io/euroappa/index.md

 # Dataset Review

 To help better understand existing datasets, EuroAPPA aims to review datasets.
 The list below contains the list of dataset selected for review.

+Some candidate datasets for inclusion with EuroAPPA can be found at [https://github.com/globalbioticinteractions/globalbioticinteractions/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22EuroAPPA%20candidate%22](https://github.com/globalbioticinteractions/globalbioticinteractions/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22EuroAPPA%20candidate%22) .

 Click on badges to browse/download indexed records or inspect automated reviews.